informalsystems/emerald/docs/operational-docs/src/performance_evaluation/performance_eval.md

 In this setting, we distributed the nodes between different datacenters, where two nodes were placed in each of the following datacenters: New York, SanFrancisco, Amsterdan and London.

-The system also sustained an influx of 8000 transactions per second, but it could not process more than 6000 transactions /second overall.
+The system processed up to 6000 transactions per second.

 <div style="text-align: left;">
     <img src="../images/perf/emerald_8_geo_distributed_pending_pool_count.png" width="90%" /> <br/>